LED: Light Enhanced Depth Estimation at Night: Introduction

-Cameras are powerful and cost-effective sensors capturing rich information about the environment while deployed in most modern-day vehicles.
-Camera-based perception solutions displays high reliability and accuracy \cite{godard2019digging, bian2019unsupervised, guizilini20203d, godard2017unsupervised, bhat2021adabins, agarwal2023attention, li2023depthformer}, but mostly on clear daylight conditions.
-However, they struggle under distribution shift and low-light conditions.
-An additional challenge is related to the availability of labeled data for training high-capacity deep neural networks.
-For the task of depth estimation, some methods rely on supervised learning \cite{bhat2021adabins, agarwal2023attention, li2023depthformer, lee2019big}, most use self-supervised methods \cite{godard2019digging, poggi2018towards, zhou2017unsupervised, yin2018geonet, shu2020feature, bian2019unsupervised, guizilini20203d, wang2021regularizing, zheng2023steps} since obtaining dense ground truth depth information can be expensive.
-While dedicated approaches for particular conditions arised in the past few years \cite{wang2021regularizing, zheng2023steps, vankadari2020unsupervised, spencer2020defeat, liu2021self} they are still partially mitigating these issues.
-To the best of our knowledge, they remain limited to self-supervised strategies due to the absence of publicly available large-scale annotated datasets suitable for nighttime depth estimation training.
-This paper introduces a new annotated nighttime synthetic dataset featuring dense depth maps, among other labels.
+Cameras are powerful, cost-effective sensors that capture rich information about the environment and are deployed in most modern vehicles.
+Camera-based perception solutions display high reliability and accuracy \cite{godard2019digging, bian2019unsupervised, guizilini20203d, godard2017unsupervised, bhat2021adabins, agarwal2023attention, li2023depthformer}, but mostly on clear daylight conditions: they struggle under distribution shift and low-light conditions.
+While foundation models \cite{depth_anything_v1,depth_anything_v2,depth_pro,marigold} show great improvement for depth estimation on multiple domains, they are still not robust to nighttime images that are long-tail in the training data distribution. \simon{The availability of labeled data necessary for training high-capacity deep neural networks is an additional challenge.} For the task of depth estimation, some methods rely on supervised learning \cite{bhat2021adabins, agarwal2023attention, li2023depthformer, lee2019big}, but most use self-supervised methods \cite{godard2019digging, poggi2018towards, zhou2017unsupervised, yin2018geonet, shu2020feature, bian2019unsupervised, guizilini20203d, wang2021regularizing, zheng2023steps} since obtaining ground truth depth information is expensive.
+While dedicated approaches for specific conditions have emerged in recent years \cite{wang2021regularizing, zheng2023steps, vankadari2020unsupervised, spencer2020defeat, liu2021self}, they still only partially mitigate these issues.
+To the best of our knowledge, they remain limited to self-supervised strategies, due to the lack of publicly available, large-scale annotated datasets suitable for nighttime depth estimation. \simon{To address this gap, this paper releases a synthetic nighttime dataset annotated with dense depth maps, along with additional labels.}